 Shuddering is usually caused by some serious issues inside your final drive or track motor that will require either repair or a complete overhaul.
 There are two possible causes for this kind of failure: first, the final drive and/or its components have reached the end of their life, or, secondly, the final drive hasn’t been maintained properly.

 If you or one of your operators reports issues like this, take a few minutes to troubleshoot the problem and find out what you need to do.
 Addressing issues right away will reduce down time and minimize potential repair costs.
+Abnormal vibration and noise are a sign that there is something wrong with your final drive.
 Also, keep in mind that it is natural for certain parts like gears and bearings to wear out, and they need to be replaced as soon as they begin to cause symptoms.

 Texas Final Drive is your partner in providing new or remanufactured final drive hydraulic motors from a single mini-excavator to a fleet of heavy equipment.
 Call today so we can find the right final drive or hydraulic component for you, or check out our online store to find your O.E.M. manufacturer brand motor now.